 Nan Shepherd wrote in The Living Mountain that when others talked the mountain – which was her constant companion and to which she was almost mystically attached – was silent.
 I’ve expressed a similar sentiment myself: to walk in solitude is best.
 And yet.
-Today we are companionable and quiet with one another as we set out into Strid Wood at Bolton Abbey in Wharfedale, letting the trees and the deepening cut of the ravine speak for themselves.
+Today we are companionable and quiet together as we set out into Strid Wood at Bolton Abbey in Wharfedale, letting the trees and the deepening cut of the ravine speak for themselves.
 Only occasionally do we interject our wonder.
 The russeting landscape does not need us to interpret for it; but occasionally wonder with the force of an electric charge asserts itself with the need to be stated aloud, as though in sharing it between ourselves we lay claim to our unified experience of this magic.

 It is the morning preceding the autumn equinox and night and day exist in fragile and temporary harmony, split perfectly even like two halves of a ripening gourd, an uneasy truce until day starts its slow decline and we, grudgingly, will get up to darkness and our evenings will arrive with inky black before their time.
 Today we each walk with one foot in summer and one in autumn; looking forward and also behind.
 The outermost leaves of the crowns of the trees are flushed in eager reds: their chlorophyll gone, revealing their true colours.
 Those leaves further in are masked, for now at least, by their top-lofty canopies and are able to hang on to their green: summer’s final whisper.
 Sharp rot, leaf-decay, wood-smoke, the darkly astringent tang of fungi pushing up through the earth.
 We take the woodsy taste of it deep into our lungs, accept autumn is in the air and that summer has been lost until next year.